Arteris

-Arteris, Inc. is a multinational technology firm headquartered in Campbell, California.
-It develops the Network-on-Chip (NoC) on-chip or chiplet interconnect IP and System-on-Chip (SoC) integration automation software used to create semiconductor designs for a variety of devices, particularly in automotive electronics, artificial intelligence/machine learning, enterprise computing, communications and consumer markets.
-The company specializes in the development and distribution of Network-on-Chip (NoC) interconnect Intellectual Property (IP) and SoC integration automation software products used in the development of semiconductors.
+Arteris, Inc. is a multinational technology company headquartered in Campbell, California.
+It develops the network-on-chip (NoC) IP, system-on-chip (SoC) integration automation software and semiconductor hardware security assurance that is used to create semiconductor chip and chiplet designs for a variety of devices, particularly in automotive electronics, artificial intelligence, machine learning, enterprise computing, communications, consumer, industrial, and aerospace and defense markets.
+The company specializes in the development and distribution of network-on-chip (NoC) interconnect intellectual property (IP) and SoC integration automation software products used for the underlying data movement within advanced semiconductors, including in support of growing AI workloads.

-It is best known for its flagship product, Arteris FlexNoC.
-Its technology has been shipped in over 3.75 billion units as of Q1-2025.
-The company offers a non-coherent smart NoC IP called FlexGen and a cache coherent interconnect IP product called Ncore as well as a last level cache called CodaCache.
-As a result of its acquisition of Magillem Design Services and Semifore, the company also offers a suite of IEEE-1685 IP-XACT and SystemRDL standards-based SoC integration automation software products.
+It is best known for its flagship product, FlexNoC®.
+Its technology has been shipped in over 4 billion units as of February 12, 2026.
+The company offers a non-coherent smart NoC IP called FlexGen® and a cache coherent interconnect IP product called Ncore™ as well as a last level cache called CodaCache®.
+As a result of its acquisition of Magillem Design Services and Semifore, the company also offers a suite of IEEE-1685 IP-XACT and SystemRDL for IP packaging, SoC assembly and Hardware-Software integration.
+Following its 2026 acquisition of Cycuity, Arteris also provides hardware security assurance technologies, including tools for hardware security simulation (Cycuity® Radix-S), hardware security emulation (Cycuity® Radix-M), and hardware security static analysis (Cycuity® Radix-ST), designed to identify vulnerabilities during the semiconductor design process.